 Cash provided by (used in) investing activities for fiscal 2006, 2005 and 2004 was approximately (\$1.64) million, \$197,900 and (\$4.1) million, respectively.
 As noted above the most significant investments in fiscal 2006 related to the construction of the Fairgrounds water system and costs incurred in connection with the acquisition of the Arkansas River water.
 During fiscal 2005, we maintained temporary investments of funds generated from the equity offering in fiscal 2004 and capitalized approximately \$404,500 of costs related to our water assets, which included approximately \$223,000 related to the start of construction of the Fairgrounds water system.
 During fiscal 2005, we received option payments totaling \$60,400 from the developer of Sky Ranch related to the potential use of Export Water.
-Fiscal 2004 included the initial investment of funds from the equity offering and the receipt of \$50,000 of Sky Ranch option payments totaling \$60,400 are past due.
+Fiscal 2004 included the initial investment of funds from the equity offering and the receipt of \$50,000 of Sky Ranch option fees.
+We capitalize certain acquisition, legal, engineering and permitting costs relating to the improvement of our water assets.
+As of August 31, 2006, Sky Ranch option payments totaling \$60,400 are past due.
 We are working with the developer of Sky Ranch to collect these amounts but have no assurances as to when the amounts will be paid.